ghostunnel/ghostunnel/README.md

 **[Emphasis on security](BUG-BOUNTY.md)**: We have put some thought into making ghostunnel secure by default and prevent accidental misconfiguration.
-For example,  we always negotiate TLS v1.2 and only use safe cipher suites.
+For example,  we always negotiate TLS v1.2 (or greater) and only use safe cipher suites.
 Ghostunnel also supports PKCS#11 which makes it possible to use Hardware Security Modules (HSMs) to protect private keys, and we have a bug bounty that pays rewards for security findings.